Decoding 85 Divided by 4: A Deep Dive into Division

 Further Exploration: Prime Factorization and Divisibility Rules

 Understanding 85 ÷ 4 can lead us to explore related concepts such as prime factorization.
 The prime factorization of 85 is 5 x 17.
 The number 4 (2 x 2) shares no common factors with 85, indicating that the division won't result in a whole number.
-Exploring divisibility rules (rules for determining if a number is divisible by another without performing division) can also enhance your understanding of these types of problems.
-For example, a number is divisible by 4 if its last two digits are divisible by 4.
+Because of that, exploring divisibility rules (rules for determining if a number is divisible by another without performing division) can also enhance your understanding of these types of problems.
+Here's the thing — for example, a number is divisible by 4 if its last two digits are divisible by 4.
 Since 85's last two digits (85) are not divisible by 4, we know there will be a remainder.

 Frequently Asked Questions (FAQ)